wail-uottawa/docker-ros-elg5228/README.md

 # ROS Catkin Workspace
-The container comes with a catkin workspace already set up.
+* The container comes with a catkin workspace already set up.
 By default, the path for the catkin workspace is
 `/home/ros/catkin_ws`

-Some ROS packages are installed in the catkin workspace, including those of some of the robots listed in section [Installed Robots](#installed-robots).
+* Some ROS packages are installed in the catkin workspace, including those of some of the robots listed in section [Installed Robots](#installed-robots).

-In order for users to write their own ROS packages without running the risk of interfering with the pre-installed packages in this catkin workspace, it is recommended to include all user packages inside the `src` directory of the catkin workspace in a mapped directory.
-This is already setup in the provided `docker-run.sh` file through the `--volume` option of the `docker run` command.
-You just need to edit it to override the path to the local drive in there (`~/MyGDrive/Docker-ELG5228/course_dir`) to the one of your choice, as explained in section [Running the Image](#running-the-image).
+* In order for users to write their own ROS packages without running the risk of interfering with the pre-installed packages in this catkin workspace, it is recommended to include all user packages inside the `src` directory of the catkin workspace in a mapped directory.
+This is already setup in the provided `docker-run.sh` file (or `docker-run.bat`) through the `--volume` option of the `docker run` command.
+You just need to edit it to override the path to the local drive in there (`~/OneDrive-uOttawa/Docker-ELG5228-ROS1/course_dir`) to the one of your choice, as explained in section [Running the Image](#running-the-image).

+* To allow for more customization without having to rebuild the docker image, place the file `customization.bash` in the mapped drive in your host computer.
+At the end of file `.bashrc` in the home folder of the docker file system add the line `source [/path/to/customization.bash]`, where of course you need to replace `[/path/to/customization.bash]` with the path to the file.
+The customization inside that file will be in effect for the terminals launched from that moment on. to have them reflected in the already open terminals, run the command `source ~/.bashrc` in each of them.

 # Installed Robots
 The image comes loaded with pre-installed ROS packages for a number of robots.